OSDC-Code-Maven/OSDC-Code-Maven.github.io/README.md

 ## Why this course?

-Both in the industry and in Research at Higher Education Institutions people use an ennourmosu amount of open source code.
+Both in the industry and in Research at Higher Education Institutions people use an enormous amount of open source code.
 Many of these organizations also publish some of the code they write under some OSI approved license.

 These projects need development and maintenance work.